UX research & design

 Improving that experience is what UX design is all about.
 How do we do that?
 By conducting research,

 sketching, designing and prototyping, testing and by asking ‘why?’ (a lot!)

 A little bit more about me

 I am Pieter den Heten and I’ve spent my career leading teams to deliver world-class digital products for government, corporates and startups across Europe and Asia Pacific.
-Companies and organisations I’ve worked with include the Australian and Dutch Government, Canon, DriveMyCar, Ernst & Young, Elsevier, General Assembly, IAG, Nielsen, NRMA, Optus, Shell, Telstra and Toyota.
+Companies and organisations I’ve worked with include the Australian and Dutch Government, Canon, DriveMyCar, Ernst & Young, Elsevier, FOX Sports, General Assembly, IAG, Nielsen, NRMA, Optus, Shell, Telstra and Toyota.

 What is the definition of UX?

 The term User Experience (UX) is defined as “A person’s perceptions and responses that result from the use and/or anticipated use of a product, system or service” according to ISO 9241.
 (What on Earth is ISO 9241?)